 establishes a fee arrangement, term and specifies any obligations of

 the buyer.
-This type of agency and its associated real estate terminology has become quite common over the past couple of decades.
+This type of agency has become quite common over the past couple of decades.

 Normally, the principle obligation of the buyer is to work exclusively with the named brokerage during the term of the contract.
 The brokerage owes the buyer, his client, confidentiality and owes a seller (who is not a client of

 the same brokerage) fairness and honesty.
 In many areas, buyer agency has become the default arrangement between buyers and their agents.

-To learn more about buyer agency, visit the Toronto Real Estate Board.
+To learn more about buyer agency and relevant real estate terminology, visit the Toronto Real Estate Board.

-Fixtures, on the other hand, include such items as furnaces, air conditioner systems, drapery tracks, built-in appliances, installed broadloom, hard-wired electric lights, garage door openers (remotes, though considered chattels, are typically included), owned security systems and satellite dishes and attached swimming pool equipment.
+Fixtures, on the other hand, include such items as furnaces, air conditioner systems, drapery tracks, built-in appliances, installed broadloom, hard-wired electric lights, garage door openers (remotes, though actually chattels, are typically included with the opener), owned security systems and satellite dishes and attached swimming pool equipment.
 Unless specifically excluded in the real estate contract, anything that is physically attached to the property is automatically included in the purchase.

 Chattels, however, must be written into the agreement to be included in the sale, otherwise, they're automatically excluded from the sale.